matwilso/matwilso.github.io/_drafts/sim2real.md

 There is a steep progress gradient for us to climb with the simulator.
 And that gradient is to be climbed with learning.

+(A generalization could be made that simulator stands for engineering effort in general, which is often crucial to research success.
+But in this case, this is especially true.)

+## sim notes
+For individual research projects, this is fine, you have to pick your battles.
+But in aggregrate, we are greatly under investing in simulator research.

+With sim2real, the simulator is a *huge* part of what determines if we succeed or not.
+It is central to sim2real, but a small minority of researchers are working on.
+So in the big arc of the field and the long term progress, it is a mistake to treat it as a detail.
+And I think if we focused more concerted and long-term research efforts on the simulator itself, there is a huge potential payoff.

+I claim simulation is a problem where it is to collect the data than it is to accurately model and write equations and code to handle every potential physical interaction that we may want to deal with in household or industrial settings.
+Rigid bodies, deformable objects, fluids, all the strange and complex and varied objects with different properties and abilities, like a bottle that can hold water, a pencil that can write on paper, a plastic bag that behaves like a plastic bag.
+(The immense variety of objects alone makes this seem like a learning problem.
+Some of this may be out of reach of current methods to learn, but eventually we *will* want robots that can write on a piece of paper or something like that.)

+For a proof of concept, imagine how good you are at simulating in your head.
+You can pretty well imagine what happens if you knock your coffee cup over or pick it up and throw it across the room.
+And you learned that ability from your experience and some amazing inductive biases from evolution.
+With robotic data collection and inductive biases from traditional simulators, we could learn a simulator.
+This is not trivial, but it is certainly possible.

+It seems we are in the stone age of simulators.
+They are arduous to setup with XML files, they only cover a small set of phenomenon efficiently, and they are challenging to calibrate.
+The simulator could be a much more general and useful tool than it currently is.
+We need a simulator that is smart, that can help us calibrate systems automatically to form models of the actual phenomenon it is trying to simulate and to improve based on errors in its prediction.